More Youth, Less Aging - Your NEW Guide to Healthy Sun Exposure

 Regulates Circadian Rhythm and Improves Sleep

 Exposure to sunlight, especially in the morning, helps regulate melatonin, the main hormone controlling your circadian rhythm.
 A healthy circadian rhythm promotes better sleep.
-A 2008 study showed when exposed to morning sunlight individuals fell asleep faster at night and reported fewer incidents of insomnia.
+A 2008 study showed that when exposed to morning sunlight, individuals fell asleep faster at night and reported fewer incidents of insomnia.

 Improves Certain Skin Conditions